How to Create Stylish Lighting In Your Home

 Lighting is one of the main features when thinking about the ambience, space and atmosphere in your home.
 Weaker lights can make you feel calm and relaxed, whereas brighter lights can make you feel attentive and productive.
 Lighting a home seems easy enough: flip a switch, plug in a lamp, and you’re done!
 And it can be, with these easy tips:

 Creating a lighting plan should always come first when considering changing up the lighting in a space.
 You need to find the perfect balance in a room to make sure it’s not either overcrowded with lighting or under lit.
 Early planning makes for an easier redesign and fewer headaches at the last minute.
+Do you research and get inspiration and advice from interior design experts such as Helen Coulston.
 Whether you are redecorating or starting from scratch, creating a plan that tackles all the essentials will help.
 There are three main things to think about: key features of any room you may want to highlight, what activities take place in each room (eating, working, sleeping) and any structural boundaries you may need to consider.

 Everyone has a favourite part of their home, whether it’s that expensive painting in your living room, a grand table in the centre of the dining room or a quiet reading nook in a bay window.
 So why not show it off?
 Having a spotlight on the favourite part of a room or space will draw attention to it and make it stand out.
-To add a luxurious feel to any room, add some accent lights that highlight art or cabinet interiors.
-Similarly, wall mounted lights arranged on either side of a statement piece of art or mirror above the fireplace can add an element of sophistication to a home.
+To add a luxurious feel to any room, add some old-world design pendant lights that highlight art or cabinet interiors.
+Similarly, wall-mounted lights arranged on either side of a statement piece of art or a mirror above the fireplace can add an element of sophistication to a home.
+You can check here for the best interior items like lamps, lights, mirrors, etc which will enhance your home’s interior.

 From dawn to dusk, your lighting should be flexible enough to create a different ambience at different times of day or to suit any change in mood.
 You’ll want to control each element of light in the room separately so you can use them in a variety of ways.
 Dimmers work well allowing you to set the mood, softening or brightening the lighting when the occasion calls for it.